noahehall/multicloud/providers/aws/architecture.md

     - can send the traffic to out-of-band security and monitoring appliances for further analysis
   - VPC Reachability Analyzer: network diagnostics tool that troubleshoots reachability between two endpoints in an Amazon VPC, or within multiple Amazon VPCs.
   - AWS Transit Gateway Network Manager: lets you to centrally manage your networks that are built around transit gateways.

-### Tags

-- tagging resources is foundational to all analytical services

 ## Databases